 The MPLS Enterprise programme offers you ways to develop entrepreneurial skills by combining a progressive series of half day and 1-day workshops with a variety of seminars, networking events and activities supporting you to participate in national and international competitions.

-The Oxford Biodesign programme teaches the Biodesign Process – a systematic and proven approach to clinical needs finding and creatively inventing new biomedical technologies that take into account the important stakeholders of current healthcare settings, with a particular focus on digital health.
+Oxford Healthtech Labs teaches the Needs-Led Innovation Process, a systematic and proven approach to ‘needs’ finding, designed to de-risk the invention of suitable innovative technologies that take into account the important stakeholders of current healthcare and industry settings.
+Oxford Healthtech Labs also has a particular focus on social entrepreneurship during the fellowship programme.

 Begbroke Science Park